Drains, flooded roads, rivers, streams and road spillages

 Private sewers or drains

-Members of the public can contact us about any drain you see on private land with this form.
+You can also contact us about any issue with a drain you see on private land with this form.

 Flooded rivers and streams

 Rivers and streams are mainly the responsibility of the Environment Agency so if you see a blocked river or stream causing a flood or waters rising as a result of heavy rain and you are concerned a river bank will break, please contact them.

 The agency provide a flood line, which is a 24 hour advice and information service for floods and flood warning on 0345 988 1188.

 If you see a spillage on the road, including liquids, oil, gravel, sand and dropped goods, please report this to us.